 In fact, in 1991, the Centers for Disease Control and Prevention recommended that women with a history of pregnancies affected by neural tube defects should begin taking 4,000 micrograms of folic acid daily from the time they begin planning a pregnancy.
 A year later in 1992, the U.S. Public Health Service advised that women of childbearing age should start getting at least 400 micrograms of folic acid or folate daily through diet, supplementation or fortified folic acid foods.

 Interestingly enough, some studies have found that folic acid is actually more well-absorbed than folate from food sources.
-According to a study published in the American Journal of Clinical Nutrition, the folate found in food is about 78 percent as bioavailable as folic acid.
+A study published in the American Journal of Clinical Nutrition found that the folate in food is about 78 percent as bioavailable as folic acid.

-Filling your plate with foods rich in folate is the best option to meet your daily needs, as these foods are also high in other essential nutrients that are important to health.
+Filling your plate with folate sources is the best option to meet your daily needs because these foods are also high in other essential nutrients that are important to health.
 While folic acid supplementation may be a useful tool for preventing deficiency in some, incorporating plenty of nutrient-dense folate and folic acid foods can help most people meet their daily folate requirements while also supplying an array of other crucial vitamins and minerals.

 1. Promotes a Healthy Pregnancy

 One of the most well-known benefits of folate is its ability to reduce the risk of neural tube defects that can affect the brain, spine or spinal cord.
-However, meeting your folate needs can also decrease the risk of anemia, preterm birth and pregnancy complications.
+However, research suggests that meeting your folate needs can also decrease the risk of anemia, preterm birth and pregnancy complications.

 2. May Decrease Cancer Risk

 Emerging research shows that folate could aid in the prevention of certain types of cancer.
-According to a review published by the Department of Medicine at St. Michael’s Hospital, maintaining adequate folate levels or increasing folate intake from dietary sources and supplementation could reduce the risk of pancreatic cancer and breast cancer for certain populations.
-Other studies have found that folate intake could be associated with a lower risk of colorectal, esophageal and ovarian cancers too.
+A review published by the Department of Medicine at St. Michael’s Hospital in Toronto indicates that maintaining adequate folate levels or increasing folate intake from dietary sources and supplementation could reduce the risk of pancreatic cancer and breast cancer for certain populations.

 3. Supports Heart Health

-Heart disease affects an estimated 92.1 million Americans and accounts for nearly one-third of all deaths around the world.
-Fortunately, studies show that folic acid benefits heart health and could help reduce the risk of heart disease.
+Studies show that folic acid supports heart health and could help reduce the risk of heart disease.

 4. Builds Strong Bones

-In addition to being associated with a greater risk of heart disease, elevated homocysteine levels may also impact bone health as well.
+In addition to being associated with a greater risk of heart disease, elevated homocysteine levels may also impact bone health.
 Studies show that folic acid can decrease homocysteine levels and impact the rate of bone metabolism to promote better bone health.

-In one 2014 study, increased plasma homocysteine was associated with decreased levels of folate as well as reduced bone mineral density.
+One 2014 study suggests that increased plasma homocysteine is associated with decreased levels of folate as well as reduced bone mineral density.
 Plus, another study published in the New England Journal of Medicine showed that higher levels of homocysteine were a risk factor for osteoporotic fractures in older adults.